 How much does it cost for Annapurna Base Camp Trek?

-So, the Cost of the ABC Trek: US $765 per person.
+So, the Cost of Annapurna Base Camp Trek is: US $765 per person.

 - Ground transfers- Hotel/Airport/Hotel

 - Trekking permits such as Annapurna Conservation Area Permit (ACAP) and TIMS Card (Trekkers’ Information Management System)

 - Three meals (B/L/D) a day during the trek

 - Accommodations at local teahouse/lodge while in the mountains

 - An experienced and English speaking Trekking Guide

 - Staff insurance, salary, food, accommodation and their transportation